Small-Loan-Studio/TGO/README.md

 2. Post a link to your PR in #tgo-programming and give folks ~48 hours to get a chance to read through it and provide feedback.
-3. If you haven't seen anybody indicate they've started looking at your review within 48h feel free to post a note in channel and squash-merge it into `staging`.
+3. If you haven't seen anybody indicate they've started looking at your review within 48h feel free to post a note in channel and squash-merge it into `tgo_dev`.

 **Notes / exceptions:**
 - For PRs that need an expedited review tag Ahria or envy in #tgo-programming when you